 Organics and Tannins in your water are cause for concern and should be explored.
 The term organics refers to a large category of natural contaminants that are related to the decomposition of natural organic matter, such as plants and trees.
 Sometimes organics are called tannins, lignins, or humins and they are associated with tastes, odors and color.

-Perfluorooctanoic acid (PFOA), also known as C8, is man-made chemical.
-Like most of the health related contaminants we deal with, there is no taste or odor or color associated with PFOA, present in the parts per trillion levels that are believed to represent a health risk.
+PFAS are man-made chemicals used in products worldwide since the mid 50s.
+Like most of the health related contaminants we deal with, there is no taste or odor or color associated with PFAS.
+Scientific studies show that exposure to PFAS can lead to adverse health outcomes in humans.
 The only way to know is to test.

 Radon is a colorless, odorless gas that exists due to the radioactive decay of uranium, a common element in our bedrock.
 Radon gas dissolves into groundwater and then is released into the air when the water is used within a home or building.
 Inhaled radon is known to be the second leading cause of lung cancer in many countries, second only to cigarette smoking.